hosseinghorbanzadeh/A-hybrid-method-of-link-prediction-in-directed-graphs/README.md

 Or you can use the command:
 pip install requirements.txt
 # Run Code
-package CN-AH_AH.zip contains two folders:                                                                                                                                          supervis                                                                                                                                                                            unsupervis                                                                                                                                                                          In each folder you can see the evaluation in folder result by running the example file.
+package CN_AH_AH.zip contains two folders:                                                                                                                                          supervis                                                                                                                                                                            unsupervis                                                                                                                                                                          In each folder you can see the evaluation in folder result by running the example file.
 # Cite
 @article{
     title = "A-hybrid-method-of-link-prediction-in-directed-graphs",